mug-jp/maplibre-gl-temporal-control/README.md

 temporalControl.next()
 temporalControl.play()
 temporalControl.pause()
+temporalControl.isPlaying()
+temporalControl.isLoopEnabled()
 temporalControl.setLoopEnabled(true)
+temporalControl.goto(5)
 ```

 ### Tips

-- In frames, You must set layer-objects corresponding to in map.
-- Layers set in frames must be added in map
+- Layers set in frames must be added in the map
+- In each frames, You have to set layer-objects corresponding to the layers added to the map.
 - when `performance: true`, not-current frames are shown as opacity=0.000000000000000000001
   - this option may not be neccesary for ordinary usecases